-The borrowing outstanding under the Term Loan Facilities denominated in U.S. Dollars and Euros were \$770.5 million and €455.2 million at March 31, 2015 and December 31, 2014.
+The borrowing outstanding under the Term Loan Facilities denominated in U.S. Dollars and Euros were \$798.0 million and €753.1 million (\$841.8 million) at September 30, 2015 and \$770.5 million and €455.2 million (\$550.7 million) at December 31, 2014.

-The Revolving Credit Facility of \$250.0 million is available through its termination date in certain currencies at the borrower's option and is used to provide for ongoing working capital requirements, letters of credit, and general corporate purposes of the Company.
-The original offering price of the \$250.0 million Revolving Credit Facility was 98.5%, after adjustment for an OID.
+The Revolving Credit Facility of \$200.0 million is available through its termination date in certain currencies at the borrower's option and is used to provide for ongoing working capital requirements, letters of credit, and general corporate purposes of the Company.
 The Revolving Credit Facility allows for up to \$40.0 million of letter of credit issuances as well as \$25.0 million for borrowings on same-day notice, referred to as the swingline loans.
-There were no borrowings outstanding under the Revolving Credit Facility as of March 31, 2015 or December 31, 2014.
-Letters of credit outstanding under the Revolving Credit Facility totaled \$1.2 million and \$1.3 million as of March 31, 2015 and December 31, 2014, respectively.
-Availability under the Revolving Credit Facility, after deducting both the outstanding letters of credit and amounts withdrawn, totaled \$248.8 million and \$248.7 million as of March 31, 2015 and December 31, 2014, respectively.
+There were no borrowings outstanding under the Revolving Credit Facility as of September 30, 2015 or December 31, 2014.
+Letters of credit outstanding under the Revolving Credit Facility totaled \$1.5 million and \$1.3 million as of September 30, 2015 and December 31, 2014, respectively.
+Availability under the Revolving Credit Facility, after deducting the outstanding letters of credit totaled \$198.5 million and \$248.7 million as of September 30, 2015 and December 31, 2014, respectively.

-The Incremental Term Facilities, as amended, are unfunded commitments and may be available in an amount up to \$400.0 million (net of any issuance of secured notes) in either U.S. Dollars and/or Euros provided that a certain leverage ratio is not exceeded and the Company satisfies certain requirements, including: no default or event of default, pro forma compliance with financial covenants, minimum borrowing amounts of \$15.0 million and a maturity date and weighted average life-to-maturity of each individual loan within the Incremental Term Facilities that is greater than the weighted average maturity date of the Term Loan Facilities.
+The Incremental Term Facilities, as amended, may be available in one or more additional tranches of term loans or an increase to one or more tranches of existing term loans denominated in either U.S. Dollars and/or Euros or an increase to the commitments under the Revolving Credit Facility provided that a certain leverage ratio is not exceeded and the Company satisfies certain requirements, including: no default or event of default, minimum borrowing amounts of \$15.0 million and a maturity date and weighted average life-to-maturity of each individual loan within the Incremental Term Facilities that is greater than the weighted average maturity date of the Term Loan Facilities.
 Additionally, should the yield on the Incremental Term Facilities exceed the yield on the Term Loan Facilities by more than 0.5%, then the yield on the Term Loan Facilities will automatically increase such that the yield on the Term Loan Facilities shall be 0.5% below the yield on the Incremental Term Facilities.

 Borrowings and commitments under the Credit Facilities, including the Term Loan Facilities, are subject to full or partial mandatory prepayments from the proceeds of asset sales above a specified threshold, the issuance or incurrence of debt and from excess cash flow retained in the business.
 The amount and timing of the mandatory prepayments are subject to certain criteria.
-During the second quarters of 2014 and 2013, the Company made mandatory prepayments of \$73.5 million and \$45.1 million, respectively, for excess cash retained in the business.
-Both the 2014 and 2013 mandatory prepayments were applied against the remaining quarterly installments due under both the U.S. Dollar and Euro Term Loan Facilities, in accordance with the terms outlined in the Credit Facilities Agreement.
-As a result, there will be no quarterly installment payments due until the Term Loan Facilities mature on December 22, 2016.
-At March 31, 2015, the Company calculated a \$43.6 million excess cash flow prepayment.
-The mandatory prepayment was remitted on May 5, 2015 and is included in the Short-term portion of long-term debt on the unaudited Condensed Consolidated Balance Sheet.
+Prior to the Refinancing, during the second quarters of 2015 and 2014, the Company made mandatory prepayments of \$43.6 million and \$73.5 million, respectively, for excess cash retained in the business.
+In addition, in May 2015, the Company also made principal payment of \$4.1 million related to the Credit Facilities.
+During the three months ended September 30, 2015, the Company made the scheduled September 2015 amortization payments applicable to the Credit Facilities, resulting in an aggregate principal reduction of \$4.1 million.
+At September 30, 2015, the Company estimated that it will make a mandatory prepayment of approximately \$37.7 million in the second quarter of 2016, based on current projections, which is included in the Short-term portion of long-term debt on the unaudited Condensed Consolidated Balance Sheet.
+The estimated 2016 mandatory prepayment will be applied against the remaining quarterly installments due under the Term Loan Facilities, in accordance with the terms outlined in the Amended Credit Facility Agreement.